-433 - 439 DeWitt Avenue (Block 4318, Lots 31, 32, 33, and 34) are four vacant lots totaling 7,600 square feet (95 feet wide x 80 feet deep) located on the northeast corner of DeWitt Avenue and Malta Street in East New York, Community District 5.
-The disposition of Lots 31, 32, and 34, assembled with the previously ULURP approved Lot 33 (C861010PPK approved by the City Planning Commission on September 17, 1986 and the Board of Estimates on September 17, 1986), would facilitate the construction of the PSCH DeWitt Residence, an approximately 13,440 square-foot, four-story elevator building with 19 fully furnished studio apartments, which includes an apartment for the superintendent.
+433 - 441 DeWitt Avenue (Block 4318, Lots 31, 32, 33, and 34) are four vacant lots totaling 7,600 square feet (95 feet wide x 80 feet deep) located on the northeast corner of DeWitt Avenue and Malta Street in East New York, Community District 5.
+The disposition of Lots 31, 32, and 34, assembled with the previously ULURP approved Lot 33 (C861010PPK approved by the City Planning Commission on September 17, 1986 and the Board of Estimate on September 17, 1986), would facilitate the construction of the PSCH DeWitt Residence, an approximately 13,440 square-foot, four-story elevator building with 19 fully furnished studio apartments, which includes an apartment for the superintendent.
 The site is located on a primarily residential block in an R6 zoning district at the edge of an M1-1 light manufacturing district.

 Block 4318 contains two-story residences, newly-built, market-rate housing, one irregular, vacant city-owned lot under the jurisdiction of DCAS, and a city-owned residence under the jurisdiction of HPD.
 The area to the south is developed with warehouses, auto repair shops, and other light manufacturing facilities.
 To the west is a block of two- and three-story privately owned residences, one new residential building, and a scattering of privately-owned vacant lots.
 To the north, on Linden Boulevard, is a residential area of mostly two-story residences with newly constructed homes built under HPD's "Nehemiah" home ownership program.

-The proposed PSCH DeWitt Residence, to be developed through the HUD Section 811 Supportive Housing for Persons with Disabilities Program, would provide long term housing for low income persons with mental illness who have demonstrated the ability to live successfully in the community with the support that would be provided on site.
+The proposed PSCH DeWitt Residence, to be developed through the HUD Section 811 Supportive Housing for Persons with Disabilities Program, would provide housing for low income persons with mental illness who have demonstrated the ability to live successfully in the community with the support that would be provided on site.
+Residents are typically expected to reside in the facility for 18 to 24 months.
 The project would also provide lounge areas, a communal meeting room, kitchen, and staff offices.
-There would be 24-hour front desk security, maintenance of the building and grounds, and on-site parking.
-Ancillary support services such as mental health and substance abuse, educational and vocational, social and recreational opportunities would be offered on and off site, in addition to budgeting residents' resources and managing their medication regime.
+There would be 24-hour access to services on-site, maintenance of the building and grounds, a night-time security guard, and on-site parking.
+Educational and vocational training and recreational opportunities are services that would be provided on and off site to residents.
+In addition, residents would have assistance in budgeting their resources and managing their medication regiment.